alreinson/cv/_includes/index.md

 Making cool Mobile apps and sales processes :)

-As a Product Owner/Development Manager I cover 2 main areas: Telia Mobile Applications (iOS, Android and Windows) and Telia TV online sales processes (Web + Mobile Apps + TV screen).
+As a Product Owner/Development Manager I cover 2 main areas: Telia's Mobile Applications (iOS, Android and Windows) and Telia TV online sales processes (Web + Mobile Apps + TV screen).
 I am responsible for the full product life cycle: starting from Conceptualisation and the User Experience design, the development process and from then on the day-to-day maintenance.

 ### 9/2013 — 12/2014